epfl-ada/ada-2022-project-adlucere2022/README.md

 In this project we attempt to gain a deeper understanding of what makes a movie a critical success using a data-driven approach.
 Our analysitakes into account several factors and takes advantage of the large amounts of lexical data provided in the data set using feature extraction.

-* Brief Data Description
-* What we'll do
-* How we'll do it

 ## Research Questions

 * What is the optimal way to separate the movies contained in the data set (which clustering methods... hand made...?)